By Home and Lifestyle Editor Helena Zachariassen

 You matter.
 I matter.
 People matter.

-I took some time off social media this summer.
+I took some social media detox this summer.
 It wasn’t really intended, it just happened and to be honest, it was needed too.
 It was for the best of reasons.
 Real life meetings.
 We went home to Finland for a full month and celebrated life.
 Meeting, (re)connecting, laughing, crying, sharing meals, saunas and sunsets, drinking way too much bubbly and catching up on all things crazy human and beyond.
 At first I felt a rush of guilt shower over me for leaving my business account unattended until one day when I couldn’t feel anything but calm.
 I had silenced the constant chatter and created space in my mind and my heart for what matters most.

 The usage of technology and social media is a huge benefit as well as an enormous challenge for our society as a whole.
 I really enjoy being creative on Instagram, connecting with people and inspiring others and being inspired in return, but at the same time it’s a love-hate relationship too.
 I hope this short guide below inspires you to declutter, setting limits and boundaries for your own health and wellbeing in times of constant digital availability.

 #1 Setting limits and boundaries for your own wellbeing

 If we want technology to be helpful instead of painful, we need to set clear boundaries.
 Both for ourselves and our kids.
 Lead by example and show your offspring that you’re making real life connections a priority, every day.
 Use screen time limiting apps or any other solutions that you feel comfortable with.

 Which areas of your life and home should be off limits for any tech devices?
 In my family it’s the dinner table and all bedrooms.
 An old fashioned alarm clock works just fine for waking you up anyway.
 Instead of checking emails first thing in the morning, give yourself permission to spend that first special golden hour without any devices and you’ll notice how gratefully your mood and body react to the calm start of the day.